Caalm Camp review: luxury glamping in Dorset whatever the season

 We had a very special winter break at Caalm Camp but can see it would be a perfect luxury glamping experience whatever the season.
 The combination of the beautiful yurts, quiet countryside location and extremely well thought out facilities made it a winner for us.

 If you enjoy camping and outdoor holidays and are looking for a five star experience or want to give glamping a go for the first time, Caalm Camp is the ideal place to book.
+Fin out more about prices and availability on the Caalm Camp website.

 Have you even been glamping in winter?
 What was your experience?